stjordanis/graph-tool/doc/quickstart.rst

    <http://en.wikipedia.org/wiki/Vector_%28STL%29>`_, so removing an
    element somewhere in the middle of the list requires the shifting of the rest of the list.
-Thus, fast :math:`O(1)` removals are only possible either if one can guarantee that only vertices in the end of the list are removed (the ones last added to the graph), or if the relative vertex ordering is invalidated.
+Thus, fast :math:`O(1)` removals are only possible if one can guarantee that only vertices in the end of the list are removed (the ones last added to the graph), or if the relative vertex ordering is invalidated.
 The latter behavior can be achieved by passing the option ``fast = True``, to :meth:`~graph_tool.Graph.remove_vertex`, which causes the vertex